Ideal Dogs of Australia

 Participation in an IDA course is the gateway to membership of the Kintala Club.

-Handlers and dogs who have satisfactorily completed Kintala’s puppy course or attended the Adult Dog Training may be invited to complete the Ideal Dogs of Australia Course.
-The dog must be temperamentally sound with other dogs and people.
+Handlers and dogs who have satisfactorily completed Kintala’s puppy school may be invited to join the Ideal Dogs of Australia Course.
+If your dog has not completed Kintala puppy school, please contact us to discuss how to enrol.
+Dogs must be comfortable around other dogs and people.

 Ideal Dogs of Australia Course Enquiries